jharris1829/forensics-toolkit/README.md

 ##### My Thoughts

+Rekall ended up being more difficult to install on my system than I thought it would be (my own fault for using Windows...), but after it was installed it was a very in depth tool.
+It uses modules to parse through the memory and output information but some modules only work for certain operating systems and the outputs can be hard to read.
+It's not a simple plug and play tool but with experience it could be very valuable

 ##### Where to Find It

 Rekall is available as a python package installable via the pip package manager.
 To install it, first create a virtal env, switch to it and then install rekall: